-2021 € 2020 €

-Non-current 586,859 581,444
+2022 € 2021 € Non-current 591,390 591,390 586,859 586,859

-586,859 581, 444

-The group has a lease for the Busy Bee Mriehel Factory.
-The lease is included as a right-of-use asset in the statement of financial position. (see note 16).
+The Group has a lease for the Busy Bee Mriehel Factory.
+The lease is included as a right-of-use asset in the statement of financial position. (see note 15).

-Each lease generally imposes a restriction that, unless there is a contractual right for the group to sublet the asset to another party, the right-of-use asset can only be used by the group.
+Each lease generally imposes a restriction that, unless there is a contractual right for the Group to sublet the asset to another party, the right-of-use asset can only be used by the Group.
 Leases are either non-cancellable or may only be cancelled by incurring a substantive termination fee.
-The group is prohibited from lending or transferring the underlying leased assets.
-Upon termination, the right-of-use assets shall be returned to the lender in as good a condition as when received by the group, except for reasonable wear and tear.
-The group shall ensure that these assets are at all times kept in a good state of repair and return the shops in their original condition at the end of the lease.
+The Group is prohibited from lending or transferring the underlying leased assets.
+Upon termination, the right-of-use assets shall be returned to the lender in good condition as when received by the Group, except for reasonable wear and tear.
+The Group shall ensure that these assets are at all times kept in a good state of repair and return in their original condition at the end of the lease.

-Right-of-use assets No of right-of- use assets leased Range of remaining term Average remaining lease term No of leases with extension options No of leases with termination options Mriehel Factory 1 67 years 67 years • - · -
+Right-of-use assets No of right-of- Range of Average No of leases No of leases with use assets remaining remaining with extension termination leased term lease term options options Mriehel Factory 1 66 years 66 years -